Hyundai Santa Fe review

 The Hyundai Santa Fe was awarded the maximum five-star rating in the Euro NCAP crash safety tests.
-It was actually named the safest large SUV in its class, with an impressive 96 per cent score for adult protection.
-It comes with seven airbags, a strengthened body shell and electronic stability control (ESP).
+It scored an impressive 96 per cent score for adult protection and as standard, it comes with seven airbags, a strengthened body shell and electronic stability control (ESP).

-The Hyundai Santa Fe makes a great choice for towing a caravan or trailer too; it can pull 750kg unbraked or 2,500kg braked.
-You can even get a special Trailer Stability Assist system which improves towing safety by limiting torque and braking individual wheels when necessary.
+If caravans are also your thing, the Hyundai Santa Fe is an unparalleled choice as a tow car.
+It can pull 750kg unbraked or 2,500kg braked.
+Buyers can even specify a special Trailer Stability Assist system that improves towing safety by limiting torque and braking individual wheels when necessary.

 The Hyundai Santa isn't too bad when it comes to running costs.
 Despite its powerful 194bhp 2.2-litre CRDi engine, it emits either 155, 159 or 178g/km of CO2 depending on the drivetrain and/or trim level.